Pakistan men's national field hockey team

 The Pakistan men's national field hockey team represents Pakistan in international field hockey.
 Having played its first match in 1948, it is administered by the Pakistan Hockey Federation (PHF), the governing body for hockey in Pakistan.
 It has been a member of the International Hockey Federation (FIH) since 1948 and was founding member of the Asian Hockey Federation (ASHF), which was formed in 1958.

-Pakistan is one of the most successful national field hockey teams in the world with a record four Hockey World Cup wins (in 1971, 1978, 1982, and 1994).
+Pakistan is one of the most successful national field hockey teams in the world, with three gold medals in Olympic field hockey (in 1960, 1968, and 1984) and four Hockey World Cup titles (in 1971, 1978, 1982, and 1994).

-Pakistan national team has played in all FIH World Cup editions with the only absence coming in 2014 and 2023.
-The Green Shirts are also the most successful national team in the Asian Games, with eight gold medals: 1958, 1962, 1970, 1974, 1978, 1982, 1990, and 2010, the highest number of times a country has become Asian Champion, and the only Asian team to have won the prestigious Champions Trophy thrice: 1978, 1980 and 1994.
-Pakistan has won a total of 29 official international titles to professional and grassroots level selections, with three gold medals in the Olympic Games field hockey tournaments: in Rome 1960, Mexico City 1968, and Los Angeles 1984.
+Since 1948, the Pakistan national team has played in every Olympic Games except the 1980 Games and the last three editions.
+They have also played in every FIH World Cup except the 2014 and 2023 editions.
+The Green Shirts are the most successful national team in the Asian Games, with eight gold medals: 1958, 1962, 1970, 1974, 1978, 1982, 1990, and 2010, and the only Asian team to have won the Champions Trophy thrice: 1978, 1980 and 1994.
+Pakistan has also won three Hockey Asia Cups: in 1982, 1985, and 1989.
+In total, Pakistan has won 30 official international titles.

 Field hockey is the national sport of the country.
-The Pakistan national team has been ranked as the #1 team in the world in both 2000 and 2001 by the FIH.
-Former captain Sohail Abbas has the second the most international goals scored by a player in the history of international field hockey.
-Waseem Ahmad is the most-capped player for the team, having played 410 times between 1996 and 2013.
+Former captain Sohail Abbas has scored the second-most international goals in the history of international field hockey.
+Waseem Ahmed is the most-capped player for the team, having played 410 times between 1996 and 2013.

-Pakistan is known for having fierce rivalry in field hockey with India, having a record of playing each other in South Asian Games and Asian Games finals.
-They have competed against one another in 20 major tournaments finals so far, out of which Pakistan has won 13 titles in total.
-Pakistan have a record of consecutively winning the first three championships of Hockey Asia Cup in 1982, 1985 and 1989 against India.
-Pakistan also has notable competitive rivalries with Netherlands and Australia.
+Pakistan is known for its fierce field hockey rivalry with India, with the two teams having played each other in eight Asian Games finals.
+In total, they have faced each other in fifteen major tournament finals, of which Pakistan has won nine.
+Pakistan's other notable competitive rivalries are with Netherlands and Australia.

 Pakistan's home ground is National Hockey Stadium in Lahore.
-The current team's head coach is Shahnaz Sheikh and the team manager is Saeed Khan.
+The current team's head coach is Khawaja Junaid and the team manager is Farrukh Atiq Khan.